Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

+\end{proposition} \begin{proof} We construct the third 2-cell in Figure~\ref{fig:cobox-derivable-twocells-proof} -- the other two cases are similar.
+We note that in each case the non-reversibility comes from applying units. \end{proof}

-Note that since the cobox is not an internal term, this equality does not imply the general composition of coboxes (with the contextual wires present).
+\begin{proof} Since the cobox whose bypassing contextual wires are monoidal units reduces to a single non-branching layer (cf.~derivations in Figures~\ref{fig:cobox-naturality-proof} and~\ref{fig:cobox-derivable-twocells-proof}), this follows by the counit and its section for the $\coarsen\refine$-pair. \end{proof} Note that since the cobox is not an internal term, the 2-cells in Proposition~\ref{prop:cobox-composition} do not extend to the general case of sequential composition of coboxes (with the contextual wires present), as indicated by the first case in Proposition~\ref{prop:cobox-derivable-twocells}.

-The following is the most important property of coboxes we will use: it allows to detect when the functor the cobox is representing is faithful (up to bidirectional 2-cells). \begin{proposition} In a deflational theory, there are bidirectional 2-cells~\eqref{eq:cobox-pres-id} if and only if for all terms $x$ and $y$ with the sort $(A:\omega\mid B:\omega)$, the existence of 2-cells on the right of~\eqref{eq:box-term-faithfulness} implies the existence of 2-cells on the left of~\eqref{eq:box-term-faithfulness}:
+The following proposition establishes the most important property of coboxes that will be used in the next section: it allows detecting when the functor the cobox is representing is faithful (up to bidirectional 2-cells). \begin{proposition} In a deflational theory, there are bidirectional 2-cells~\eqref{eq:cobox-pres-id} if and only if for all terms $x$ and $y$ with the sort $(A:\omega\mid B:\omega)$, the existence of 2-cells on the left of~\eqref{eq:box-term-faithfulness} implies the existence of 2-cells on the right of~\eqref{eq:box-term-faithfulness}:

 Moreover, if~\eqref{eq:cobox-pres-id} is an equality, then the implication~\eqref{eq:box-term-faithfulness} holds also when the bidirectional 2-cells on both sides are replaced with equalities (the converse does not hold in general). \end{proposition} \begin{proof} Suppose the 2-cells~\eqref{eq:cobox-pres-id} exist, and let $x$ and $y$ be terms such that $fx\rightleftarrows fy$.
 We then compute as follows: